How a hand of Stacked works

 A few things worth noticing:

-• Nothing was on-chain while the hand was in progress.
-Cards, bets, raises, the showdown — all backend.
+- Nothing was on-chain while the hand was in progress.
+Cards, bets, raises, the showdown — all run on Stacked's servers.
 Wallet prompts only at the start (deposit) and the end (withdrawal).

-• The contract is the source of truth for money.
+- The contract is the source of truth for money.
 Every player's stack matches the on-chain seat balance after every hand.
-If the backend disagreed with the contract, the contract would win.
+If the live game ever disagreed with the contract, the contract would win.

-• It's fast.
-Settlement was sub-second.
+- It's fast.
+Settlement was under 5 seconds.
 Gameplay isn't slowed down by being on-chain.

-• Alice earned the whole time.
-A Host's 25% share of the rake credits per hand, live, whether or not the Host plays.
+- Alice earned the whole time.
+A Host's 25% share of the platform fee credits per hand, live, whether or not the Host plays.
 Multiply by hundreds of hands and that's the hosting side of Stacked.

 That's a hand.
 Multiply by hundreds and the only thing that changes is the cards.